aewshopping/ssg-deploy-test/src/posts/reviews/2022-03-27-review-London_in_the_Roman_World.md

 Perring guides us through the twists and turns of London's Roman past with as much detail as the archaeological record allows.
 Himself a London based pro archaeologist he doesn't shy away from providing a layer by layer account of the discovery process.

-Archaeology all about _what_ has been found, and _where_ it was found.
+Archaeology is all about _what_ has been found, and _where_ it was found.
 Combining with a bit of chemical analysis and mixing with larger and larger data sets, we (ie they) can make some fairly confident judgements about what was going on.

 Perring invites us into this process of discovery.
 For example we are told of the different types of pottery or artefacts found in certain trenches, or whether a trace element of slag is indicative of a particular industry.
 We even get the occasional reconstruction of past lives from their cremated remains.